Joohwan-Seo/Geometric-Impedance-Control-Public/README.md

 Build the UR5e robot model and associated dynamic parameter matrices as well as Jacobian matrices.

 ## "sub_direct" folder
 Dynamic parameter matrices built from function_generator is saved here.
-Some micelleneous functions are also defined here.
+Some miscelleneous functions are also defined here.

 ## Submitted to
 IFAC world congress 2022: